danio86/ProClimbersFE/README.md

     - As any kind of user, I can click on a product, so that I can get more information about it.

 - **The Product Detail Page**
-    - As a logged-in customer, I can view the properties page so that I can read the information about the property.
+    - As a logged-in customer, I can view the product page so that I can read the information about the product.
     - As a logged-in customer, I can write comments and rate the product so that other customers can get motivated to buy the product too.
-    - As a logged-in customer, I can add the product to my cart here, so that I can view my order there.
+    - As a logged-in customer, I can add the product to my cart, so that I can view my order there.

 - **The Cart Page**
     - As a logged-in customer, I can view my order, so that I can get all information about the quantity and the price of my order.